Wharram Percy: History

 In 1402 or 1403, the Percy family exchanged their holdings in the area with the Hylton family.
 Following changes in prices and wages during the 15th century, pastoral farming (particularly sheep) was more profitable for landowners than cereal farming.
 Over the century following, the Hylton family devoted more and more land to sheep, as their employment of agricultural labour decreased.
 During the early 16th century, the last residents of Wharram Percy were evicted and their homes were demolished to make room for more sheep pasture.

-On 1 April 1935 the parish was abolished and merged with Raisthorpe and Burdale and Wharram le Street to form Wharram.
+Wharram Percy was an ancient parish, which continued long after the depopulation of the village.
+The parish also included the townships of Burdale, Raisthorpe, Thixendale and Towthorpe.
+In 1866 Thixendale, Towthorpe and Raisthorpe and Burdale became separate civil parishes.
+On 1 April 1935 the civil parish of Wharram Percy was abolished and merged with Raisthorpe and Burdale and Wharram le Street to form Wharram.
+In 1974 the parishes of Wharram and Thixendale were transferred to the new county of North Yorkshire.

 Present site

 The site is now in the care of Historic England.
 Although only the ruined church is easily visible above ground, much more of the village layout can be seen in the surrounding fields.
-Historic England has installed information panels around the site, and provided an audio tour downloadable in mp3 format from its website.

 The site has been subject to archaeological investigations since the 1950s.
 In 2002 English Heritage (now called Historic England) undertook an archaeological investigation and analytical field survey of Wharram Percy.
 A 2004 study of a sizeable collection of human skeletal remains, excavated from the churchyard of the deserted village, reveals details of disease, diet and death in the rural medieval community.
 This used the latest scientific techniques to make observations about childhood growth, duration of breastfeeding, and osteoporosis and tuberculosis.

 The Yorkshire Wolds Way National Trail passes through the site, and the Centenary Way long-distance footpath passes to the east of the village.

 St Martin's Church

-St Martin’s Church has evolved, through six phases, between the early 12th and early 17th centuries.
+St Martin's Church has evolved, through six phases, between the early 12th and early 17th centuries.
 The tower collapsed in 1959 and thereafter the interior was excavated, revealing a smaller, mid-11th-century stone church and an earlier, mid- to late 10th-century, timber building.